 We’re told this will be motoring nirvana, because it’ll take the driver out of the equation.
 In fact, there won’t be any need for internal controls, so the car will become, in effect, a meeting room on wheels.
 It will require a massive amount of data, but will be able to go anywhere, avoid everything, and the traffic data could also bring an end to jams.

-Low Emissions Zones will become more common in the coming years as local councils are tasked with addressing local air pollution issues.
+Low Emissions Zones (LEZs) will become more common in the coming years as local councils are tasked with addressing local air pollution issues.
 At present the only one is in London, and older and dirtier vehicles are charged to enter the zone, depending on the European emissions standard they conform to, but more than 30 UK towns and cities are under pressure to reduce air pollution.

 An emissions-reducing step for internal combustion engines, the mild hybrid system is a small battery fitted to regular petrol or diesel cars that car be charge through regenerative braking to offer a little boost of power, fuel ancillary elements or run the car at low speed.
 The technology is expected to spread across all cars in the coming years.